Colorado Indoor Winter Activities

 1. Root, Root, Root for the Home Team

 Population-wise, Denver is the smallest city in the country with four major professional sports teams.
 That should tell you something about the way Coloradans feel about their sports.
 Embrace this competitive spirit and catch a Denver Nuggets basketball or Colorado Avalanche hockey game while you’re in town.
-Regular season games begin in October and conclude in April; and the arena for both teams, the Pepsi Center, is conveniently located downtown.
+Regular season games begin in October and conclude in April; and the arena for both teams, the Ball Arena, is conveniently located downtown.

 2. Not Your Average Date Night

 Up the relaxation factor on dinner and a movie with in-theater, full-service dining, an extensive drink list and luxurious leather chairs.
 Leave the kids with someone else and snuggle up to that special someone at RoadHouse Cinemas in Colorado Springs, Alamo Drafthouse in Littleton, Cinebarre in Louisville or Kress Cinema & Lounge in Greeley.

 Colorado shopping offers the best of both worlds, from chic and sophisticated to funky and fun.
 Take the time to check out Denver’s Cherry Creek — the perfect place for a little Rocky Mountain retail.
 Don’t miss other popular retail locales: Pearl Street Mall in Boulder, downtown Grand Junction, Old Town Fort Collins and the main drags in Breckenridge, Telluride, Aspen, Durango, Vail and Steamboat Springs.
 By the time you’re finished, you’ll need an extra bag to bring everything home!